m-ld/m-ld-website/src/topics/doc/security.md

 This has the advantage that it prevents unauthorised access and tampering by any device without credentials.

-> 🚧 The app's ownership of storage and network handles could be combined with
-> its authentication mechanism to control access *per user*.
-For example, a
-> local user not being authorised to see some data belonging to another user.
-> However, this approach requires the app to have knowledge of the engine's
-> storage data format, and the **m-ld** protocol's data format.
-These may not be
-> easy to manipulate.
-It also requires the app instance to have privileges above
-> that of the local user.
-On some devices this may not be possible.
->
-> We are working on an entension to the **m-ld** protocol that will support
-> automatic application of selective data encryption.
-Details will be included
-> in the forthcoming security specification.

 ### Malware
 In common with other decentralised technologies, in principle **m-ld** has no central data gatekeeper with a controlled implementation.